greg-js/arch-wiki-md-repo/wiki/_content/english/Security.md

 ### Denying console login as root

 Changing the configuration to disallow root to login from the console makes it harder for an intruder to gain access to the system.
-The intruder would have to guess both a user-name that exists on the system and that users password.
+The intruder would have to guess both a username that exists on the system and that user's password.
 When root is allowed to log in via the console, an intruder only needs to guess a password.
 Blocking root login at the console is done by commenting out the tty lines in `/etc/securetty`.

  `/etc/securetty`
 ```